arpa2/steamworks/src/pulley/pulleyscript/api-driver.md

 -   **python?** is a mapping of the driver API to Python, with backends being loaded from a dedicated shared library directory.
 The name of the Python script to load is provided as a required configuration parameter.
+We might also opt for a template language, either within Python or otherwise.

 -   **bash?** is a mapping of the API to shell script invocations?

--   **linux-hotplug?** is a mapping of the API to Linux’ hotplugging interface?
+-   **linux-hotplug?** is a mapping of the API to Linux' hotplugging interface?

 -   **linux-ufs?** is a mapping to the Linux User FileSystem?